coderefinery/reproducible-research/_episodes/03-workflow-management.md

     "Nextflow enables scalable and reproducible scientific workflows using software containers.
 It allows the adaptation of pipelines written in the most common scripting languages."
 - Different workflow engines are generally not interchangeable -> vendor lock-in
   - A community-led effort to overcome this limitation is the [common workflow language (CWL)](http://www.commonwl.org)
+- We will now look closer at two lightweight and domain-independent options: Make and Snakemake

 ## Using [GNU Make](https://www.gnu.org/software/make/) to automate workflow

-- Make is a tool at the heart of many software build systems, but is more general than that
+- An old tool at the heart of many software build systems, but is more general than that
 - Uses specific syntax that the user writes in a Makefile
 - Makefile specifies how to build targets from their dependencies
 - Example of command-line automation - can be easier to ensure reproducibility compared to GUIs